butyi/gzat/README.md

 ## Compile

 Check out the repo and just call `asm8 prg.asm` on Linux.
-On Windows use `asm8.exe prg.asm`. prg.s19 will be ready to be downloaded by once GZ downloader [gzdl.c](https://github.com/butyi/gzdl.c/) or [gzdl.py](https://github.com/butyi/gzdl.py/).
+On Windows use `asm8.exe prg.asm`.
+Thanks to [ASPiSYS](http://www.aspisys.com/asm8.htm) for compiler! prg.s19 will be ready to be downloaded by once GZ downloader [gzdl.c](https://github.com/butyi/gzdl.c/) or [gzdl.py](https://github.com/butyi/gzdl.py/).

 ## Bash files